btcpayserver/btcpayserver-doc/docs/LedgerWallet.md

 3. In BTCPay Server, Store > Settings > Wallet > Setup > Derivation Scheme > Import from Hardware Device > Ledger wallet
 4. Select the account which you want to use, in most cases it's the `Account 0`
 5. Confirm the `Export public key` on the wallet.
-6. The xpubkey will now automatically be added from Ledger to your BTCPay Server Store.
+6. The extended public key will now automatically be added from Ledger to your BTCPay Server Store.
 7. Make sure that the derivation scheme is `Enabled`
 8. Click `Continue`
 9. `Confirm` the address match in BTCPay.